swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 1. Set up a new Git repository
 2. Initialized Git in your project directory
 3. Verified Git tracking for your files
 4. Excluded experiment results, data, models and Python environment files from Git commits
 5. Pushed your changes to the Git repository

-You did fix some of the previous issues:
+You fixed some of the previous issues:

 - ✅ Codebase no longer needs manual download and is versioned.

-When used by another member of the team, they can easily clone the experiment from Git with the following commands.
+Another member of your team can easily clone the experiment with the following commands.

 ```sh
 # Clone the Git repository